ItzDuolingo/OS/README.md

 ### Known issues
 - "Guest" account has been indefinitely removed
-- This code is NOT made for monitors, it is only made to be used on the terminal for now though i intend to introduce monitor support later in the future
+- This code is NOT made for monitors, it is only made to be used on the terminal for now, though i intend to introduce monitor support later in the future
 - Custom installation process is missing (no pastebin or wget) for now refer to the installation steps below

 ## Additional notes